AYUSH Counselling 2025

 Publication of Vacant seatChoice Filling/Locking (Submission of willingness on the AACCC website)Processing of Seat AllotmentPublication of ResultReporting at allotted Institute

-AYUSH Counseling Eligibility Criteria For UG Course
+AYUSH Counselling Eligibility Criteria For UG Course

 Specifics Details